-In September 2020, the Company entered into a sponsored research agreement with Stanford for a research program related to the treatment of Fanconi Anemia patients in Bone Marrow Failure requiring allogeneic transplant with non-sibling donors at Stanford Lucile Packard Children's Hospital using briquelimab (the "Research Project") using briquelimab.
+In September 2020, the Company entered into a sponsored research agreement with Stanford for a research program related to the treatment of Fanconi Anemia patients in Bone Marrow Failure requiring allogeneic transplant with non-sibling donors at Stanford Lucile Packard Children's Hospital using briquelimab (the "Research Project").
 Stanford will perform the Research Project and is fully responsible for costs and operations related to the Research Project.
 In addition, Stanford owns the entire right, title, and interest in and to all technology developed using Stanford facilities and by Stanford personnel through the performance of the Research Project under this agreement (the "Fanconi Anemia Research Project IP").
 Under this agreement, Stanford granted the Company an exclusive option to license Stanford's rights in the Fanconi Anemia Research Project IP (the "Fanconi Anemia Option") in the field of commercialization of briquelimab.
 There is no license granted or other intellectual property transferred under this agreement until the Fanconi Anemia Option is exercised.
-As of June 30, 2023 September 30, 2023, the Company has not yet exercised the Fanconi Anemia Option.
+As of September 30, 2023 March 31, 2024, the Company has not yet exercised the Fanconi Anemia Option.

-As consideration for the services performed by Stanford under this sponsored research agreement, the Company agreed to pay Stanford a total of \$0.9 million \$0.9 million over approximately 3 three years upon the achievement of development and clinical milestones, including FDA the U.S. Food and Drug Administration (the "FDA") filings and patients' patient enrollment.
+As consideration for the services performed by Stanford under this sponsored research agreement, the Company agreed to pay Stanford a total of \$0.9 million \$0.9 million over approximately three years upon the achievement of development and clinical milestones, including the U.S. Food and Drug Administration (the "FDA") FDA filings and patient enrollment.
 The first milestone in the amount of \$0.3 million \$0.3 million was achieved in 2020.
-The second milestone in the amount of \$0.3 million \$0.3 million was achieved in February 2022 and recognized as a research and development expense in the consolidated statements of operations and comprehensive loss for the year ended December 31, 2022.
-The third and final milestone in the amount of \$0.3 million was based on the progress of the clinical trials and \$0.3 million was achieved in July 2023 2023 and recognized as a research and development expense in the condensed consolidated statements of operations and comprehensive loss for the three and nine months ended September 30, 2023.
+The 2020, the second milestone in the amount of \$0.3 million \$0.3 million was achieved in February 2022 and recognized as a research and development expense in the consolidated statements of operations and comprehensive loss for the year ended December 31, 2022.
+The third and final milestone in the amount of \$0.3 million \$0.3 million was achieved in July 2023 and 2023.
+Each milestone was recognized as a research and development expense in the condensed consolidated statements of operations and comprehensive loss for in the three and nine months ended September 30, 2023. period in which the milestone was achieved.